It can be overwhelming dealing with an accident, injury or car accident - and then having to find the right doctor and deal with insurance companies.

 Many health insurance policies specify that your health insurer will not pay for medical treatment when the need for the treatment was due to the fault of another person.
 Even so, your health insurer may agree to pay for such treatment, especially if you sign an agreement to pay them back if you recover compensation from the at-fault party.

-I often work with my clients’ health insurance companies to convince them to pay for accident-related treatment when my clients’ PIP benefits run out.
+I often work with my clients’ health insurance companies to convince them to pay for accident-related treatments when my clients’ PIP benefits run out.